verbb/events/docs/developers/events.md

 });
 ```

-### The `afterSaveEventType` event
+### The `afterSaveEventType` Event

-Plugins can get notified after an event type has been saved.
+The event that is triggered after an event type has been saved.

 ```php
 use verbb\events\events\EventTypeEvent;